 - Supporting images, interactive content and videos:

 - Copyright Free Images (png, jpg): Provide any high-resolution images you’d like to include within your Word doc.
 Royalty Free and Copyright Free images are required.
 When saving your images, please provide a descriptive name (e.g., student-parent-money-conversation).

-- We ask that you share your published content through your social media channels with links to https://www.collegiateparent.com and tags to our social media platforms.
+- Social sharing: We ask that you share your published content through your social media channels with links to https://www.collegiateparent.com and tags to our social media platforms.

 What makes a good CollegiateParent post?

 - To develop a sense of what we publish, we recommend you read our content and follow us on social media, as well as subscribe to our eNewsletter, the Loop to get our most recent posts.

 - Write to provide value to our readers, who are the parents of college students looking to better understand the experiences of their student and support their success from move-in through graduation.

 - Include a catchy and click-worthy title.
 Use headers and key words.

 - Have, and hone, a main message.
 Edit your intro so that the point of your post is completely clear.

 - Be prescriptive.
 Don’t tell readers to do something; explain how.
 Provide examples, anecdotes and metrics.
 Deliver “a ha moments” for readers.